DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 ### Step 2.
 Install and configure Cline

-Cline is an opensource agentic harness built as an IDE extension.
+Cline is an open-source agentic harness built as an IDE extension.
 Make sure VSCode is installed first, and install Cline by `code --install-extension saoudrizwan.claude-dev` in the terminal.
 After the installation, the Cline icon should show up on the activity bar (left) of VSCode.
-Click the Cline icon, and at the top of Cline panel, we can see "New Task", "MCP Servers", "History", "Account", and "Settings"
+Click the Cline icon, and at the top of the Cline panel, we can see "New Task", "MCP Servers", "History", "Account", and "Settings"

 Next, we connect Cline to our locally hosted `qwen3.5-agent:9b`.
 Open "Settings" (gear icon) and set: